data-gymnasia/courses/content/sets-and-functions/content.md

 ---

-Note that this construction is asymmetric in the two sets: every grocery item should have exactly one number associated with it, while some positive integers may be omitted and others may be associated with multiple grocery items.
+Note that this construction is asymmetric in the two sets: every grocery item should have exactly one number associated with it, while some positive integers will be omitted and others may be associated with multiple grocery items.

 _{button.next-step} Continue_

 ---

-The idea of attaching a piece of data to each element of a set arises *very* often in every quantitative discipline, and it deserves its own vocabulary:
+The idea of attaching a piece of data to each element of a set arises *very* often throughout the quantitative disciplines, and it deserves its own vocabulary:

 ::: .definition
 **Definition** (Function, domain, and codomain)